-If you are having a Crown Court trial, this means that you will have pleaded not guilty to one or more counts (‘charges’) alleged against you, probably several months ago.
+If you have committed a criminal offence and your case is being heard with a crown court trial, you will have pleaded not guilty to one or more counts – or charges – alleged against you, possibly up to several months ago.

-Based on your instructions, Lawtons will have prepared your defence before your trial.
+Based on your instructions and the specifics of your case, our team of specialist solicitors at Lawtons will have prepared your defence before your trial.

-At your trial, a jury of twelve people will decide whether you are guilty or not guilty of the charges you have denied.
+At your crown court trial, a jury of twelve people will decide whether you are guilty or not guilty of the offence you are charged with, which you have previously denied.

-A judge will supervise the trial.
-He or she may make rulings during the trial, and will tell the jury the law that relates to your case, but he or she does not decide whether or not you are guilty.
+A judge will supervise the crown court trial.
+The Judge may make rulings during the trial and will inform the jury of the law that relates to your case, but they do not decide whether you are guilty of the offence.

-You will be represented by an advocate – a barrister or solicitor-advocate.
-The Prosecution (or ‘the Crown’) will also be represented by an advocate, as will any co-defendants in your case.
+You will be represented in court by an advocate – either a barrister or solicitor-advocate.
+The prosecution (the Crown) will also be represented by an advocate, as will any co-defendants in your case.

-At the start of your trial, the Judge may rule on any legal arguments put forward by the advocates.
-Once that has been done, or if there are no arguments, a jury will be selected.
-Jurors are ordinary people chosen at random to try your case, and may come from any walk of life.
-If they happen to know you already, they will not be able to try your case.
+At the start of your Crown Court trial, the Judge may rule on any legal arguments put forward by the advocates.
+Once that has been done or if there are no arguments, a Jury will be selected.

-The Prosecutor then ‘opens’ the case by telling the jury what the allegation against you is.
-What the Prosecutor tells the jury in the opening is not evidence against you.
+The prosecutor opens the case by informing the jury of the allegation against you.
+What the prosecutor tells the jury in the case opening is not evidence against you.

-Evidence is what witnesses tell the jury.
-They may say that they have seen you committing a crime or they may be police officers who investigated your case.
-The Prosecutor will ask the witnesses to tell the jury what they say happened.
+The prosecutor in the trial will ask the witnesses to tell the Jury their version of events.
 If you disagree with anything a witness says, your advocate will ask the witness questions.
-This is called ‘cross-examination’.
+This is known as ‘cross-examination’ in the crown court trial process.
 If you have co-defendants, their advocates will also have the chance to ask the witnesses questions.
-The Prosecutor can then ask the witness more questions in re-examination.
+The prosecutor can then ask each individual witness more questions in re-examination.

 Sometimes evidence is not disputed.
-For example, you may agree that you were arrested by the police, even if you disagree with what it is said you have done.
-If there is nothing that you dispute in a witness’s evidence, then his or her statement may be read to the jury.
+For example, you may agree that you were arrested by the police, even if you disagree with the alleged offence.
+If there is nothing that you dispute in a witness’ evidence, then his or her statement may be read to the jury.

-There may be CCTV evidence in your case, which will be shown to the jury, and they may be handed objects or documents relevant to your case.
-These are called exhibits.
+There may be CCTV evidence in your case, which will be shown to the jury.
+They may also be handed objects or documents relevant to your case, known as exhibits.

-Once the Prosecution has called all of its evidence, there may be an opportunity for your advocate to argue that that the case against you should end at this point.
+Once the prosecution has called all of its evidence, there may be an opportunity for your advocate to argue that that the case against you should end at this point.
 This might happen if there is no evidence to prove that you have committed the offence alleged against you or the evidence against you is weak.
-If the Judge agrees, then the case against you is at an end.
+If the judge agrees with this request then the case against you is at an end.

-Otherwise, the Defence case begins.
-You may give evidence, although you cannot be forced to if you do not want to.
-If you give evidence you will go into the witness box.
-Your advocate will ask you questions.
-If you have co-defendants, their advocates can ask you questions, and the Prosecutor will then cross-examine you.
+Otherwise, the defence case begins.
+You may give evidence, although you cannot be forced to do so if you do not wish to.
+If you give evidence you will go into the witness box, from where your advocate will ask you questions.
+If you have co-defendants, their advocates can ask you questions and the prosecutor will then cross-examine you.
 Your advocate may ask you questions in re-examination.

 If you choose not to give evidence, the judge may tell the jury that they can hold that failure to give evidence against you when deciding whether or not you are guilty.